How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 What internal factors influenced results? (team capacity, founder energy, system failures)

-Write 3-5 key learnings.
-These compounds over time.
-Pattern recognition after four quarters reveals what actually works in your business.
+Write 3–5 key learnings so you can see the patterns clearly.
+These compound over time, and after four quarters, pattern recognition reveals what actually works in your business.

 Minute 60-90: Wins celebration